Image: Shutterstock

 - The warranty and return policy of the product

 Check the product description, manufacturer’s instructions, and product details to ensure the stroller suits your baby’s height, weight, and age.
 It is advisable to purchase only such baby gear that is built following the recommended pediatric guidelines for stroller use and safety.
+Experts also suggest checking for stroller recalls by visiting the US Consumer Product Safety Commission (CPSC) website or the manufacturer’s site before use to ensure your stroller is safe and up-to-date (5).

-According to a report by the US Consumer Product Safety Commission, an estimated 7,200 children younger than age five were treated in emergency departments in 2019 due to stroller-related injuries.
+According to a report by the US Consumer Product Safety Commission, an estimated 7,200 children younger than age five were treated in emergency departments in 2019 due to stroller-related injuries (6).
 So, it’s crucial to select a stroller that meets safety standards to minimize the risk of accidents and injuries.
 Various types of strollers are available in the market, including jogging strollers, umbrella strollers, and double strollers.
 However, no matter which stroller you choose, you must take certain safety precautions.
-Some of these precautions are as follows (2) (5) :
+Some of these precautions are as follows (2) (7) :

 - Do not leave your baby alone and unsupervised in a stroller.